scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
 If it cannot be resolved, the verification process fails.

-**Important:** An implication of the above procedure is that path segments SHOULD be verifiable at time of use.
+An implication of the above procedure is that path segments are verifiable at time of use.
 It is not enough to rely on path segments being verified on insert since TRC updates that change the root key can invalidate a certificate chain.

 ## Issuing Control Plane AS Certificates

-The steps REQUIRED to issue a new AS certificate are the following:
+The steps required to issue a new AS certificate are the following:

 1. The AS creates a new key pair and a certificate signing request (CSR) using that key pair.
 2. The AS sends the certificate signing request to the relevant CA within the ISD.
 3. The CA uses its CA key and the CSR to create the new AS certificate.
 4. The CA sends the AS certificate back to the AS.

 When an AS joins an ISD, it sends the first CSR out of band to one of the CAs as part of the formalities to join the ISD.
-Subsequent certificate renewals MAY be automated and can leverage the control plane communication infrastructure (see {{I-D.dekater-scion-controlplane}}, section "Renewal of Cryptographic Material").
+Subsequent certificate renewals may be automated and can leverage the control plane communication infrastructure (see {{I-D.dekater-scion-controlplane}}, section "Renewal of Cryptographic Material").

 # Deployment Considerations